 Some may be non-starters; others might just be minor annoyances.
 Still, it is always important to understand what you're getting into.

 Specifically, be on the lookout for:

-- Security and compliance: A PaaS vendor is responsible for storing data, including code and potentially databases, and often does so through third-party providers.
+- Security and compliance: A platform as a service vendor is responsible for storing data, including code and potentially databases, and often does so through third-party providers.
 As a result, you could encounter difficulties with assessing and testing app and data security and verifying vendors’ compliance with data-security regulations.

 - Vendor dependency: Small changes in a vendor’s own infrastructure or processes could hugely impact the performance of your application.
 Also, changes to a vendor’s pricing models could suddenly make it more expensive to manage and operate.

-- Vendor lock-In: The PaaS model is often built explicitly for a vendor’s platform and designed for use with its own tools.
+- Vendor lock-In: The platform as a service model is often built explicitly for a vendor’s platform and designed for use with its own tools.
 Different providers might not support the same architecture, APIs, languages and operating systems — making it difficult to switch vendors or require heavy rebuilding.

 What should I use PaaS for?

-The PaaS model is ideal if you want to quickly roll out highly customized apps that boost customer engagement and enable business innovation.
+The platform as a service model is ideal if you want to quickly roll out highly customized apps that boost customer engagement and enable business innovation.
 It provides a flexible and scalable framework, which allows developers to start small and scale apps to handle greater demands.

 PaaS allows developers to build apps using their preferred programming language.
 They can also run any type of app, from mobile, web and Internet of Things (IoT) apps to APIs connecting their programs and systems.

-Apps built on the PaaS model can also be backend services that provide push notifications and user authentication functions.
+Apps built on the platform as a service model can also be backend services that provide push notifications and user authentication functions.
 PaaS makes it easier to rapidly deploy these services, even if they’re built using various programming languages and frameworks.